-In 2012, we entered into a Know-How License Agreement, or the License Agreement, with the University of Alabama.
-In consideration for the License Agreement, the University of Alabama received membership interests representing 10% of the issued membership interests at that time.
+In 2012, we entered into a Know-How License Agreement (the "License Agreement") with the University of Alabama.
+In consideration for the License Agreement, the University of Alabama received membership interests in the Company representing 10% of the issued membership interests at that time.
 The License Agreement is in effect for 25 years and will terminate on June 1, 2037.
-Under the License Agreement, we were granted a non-exclusive, worldwide, royalty-free license to utilize, including the right to sublicense and sell products incorporating, the know-how, technical information, and data related and pertaining to the herpesvirus biology, including herpesvirus replication mechanisms, modes of action of anti-herpesvirus medications, and sensitivity and accuracy of herpesvirus diagnostic tests, any of which were developed by UA under the direction of Dr. Carol Duffy before the effective date of the License Agreement, all of which is defined as the Technical Information.
+Under the License Agreement, we were granted a non-exclusive, worldwide, royalty-free license to utilize, including the right to sublicense and sell products incorporating, the know-how, technical information, and data related and pertaining to the herpesvirus biology, including herpesvirus replication mechanisms, modes of action of anti-herpesvirus medications, and sensitivity and accuracy of herpesvirus diagnostic tests, any of which were developed by the University of Alabama under the direction of Dr. Carol Duffy before the effective date of the License Agreement, all of which is defined as the Technical Information.
 The University of Alabama reserved the right to use the Technical Information for educational, research, clinical, and other non-commercial purposes.
 We may assign the license to any purchaser or transferee of substantially all of our assets.